 In the past, we have discussed the dangers of exposed workers bringing home tainted clothing or failing to scrub toxic materials from their skin after leaving the job.
-Asbestos fibers can be transferred from the primary individual to friends or family members through hugs or other incidental contact.
+Asbestos fibers can be transferred from the primary individual to friends or family members through hugs or other incidental contacts.
 This type of exposure is generally referred to as secondary asbestos exposure.

 Unfortunately, this exposure puts children directly in the crosshairs of numerous deadly diseases such as mesothelioma and lung cancer.

-Many studies have shown a direct link from secondary or household exposure to increased risk for lung cancer, asbestosis, mesothelioma, ovarian cancer and cancers of the gastrointestinal tract.
+Many studies have shown a direct link from secondary or household exposure to increased risk for lung cancer, asbestosis, mesothelioma, ovarian cancer, and cancers of the gastrointestinal tract.

 Laundry: A primary concern